Irfan-Hamid/irfan-hamid.github.io/README.md

 <details>
 <summary>View Details</summary>

-• Investigated the robustness of classical machine learning models compared to deep learning architectures when exposed to real-world variations in image quality
+- Investigated the robustness of classical machine learning models compared to deep learning architectures when exposed to real-world variations in image quality.

-• Random Forest and Support Vector Machine (SVM) were used as classical baselines, while AlexNet, a convolutional neural network, represented the deep learning approach
+- Random Forest and Support Vector Machine (SVM) were used as classical baselines, while AlexNet, a convolutional neural network, represented the deep learning approach.

-• All models were trained on the clean version of the Sports Balls Multiclass Image Classification dataset from Kaggle, containing over 9,000 images across 15 sports ball categories
+- All models were trained on the clean version of the Sports Balls Multiclass Image Classification dataset from Kaggle, containing over 9,000 images across 15 sports ball categories.

-• Robustness testing involved introducing controlled perturbations, including Gaussian noise, blurring, contrast and brightness shifts, occlusion, and salt-and-pepper noise
+- Robustness testing involved introducing controlled perturbations, including Gaussian noise, blurring, contrast and brightness shifts, occlusion, and salt-and-pepper noise.

-• Results showed that classical models deteriorated significantly under noisy conditions, while AlexNet maintained a higher level of performance, demonstrating stronger generalization to distorted inputs
+- Results showed that classical models deteriorated significantly under noisy conditions, while AlexNet maintained a higher level of performance, demonstrating stronger generalization to distorted inputs.

 </details>